 Things To Do: Celebrate the day with your siblings

-Eid is one of the major festivals of India for the Muslim community.
-People dress up in fineries, attend a special community prayer in the morning, visit friends, and relatives and exchange sweets.
-Children are given idi (money or gift) by elders.
+Eid is one of India’s major festivals for the Muslim community.
+People dress up in fineries, attend a special community prayer in the morning, visit friends and relatives and exchange sweets.
+Elders give children idi (money or gift).

 Significance: It celebrates the conclusion of the holy month of fasting called Ramadan.